 Your browser tends to hold onto information and this can pose a problem when accessing sites online.
 That's why it's always good to clear your cache and browser history to maximize the performance of your computer.

-Clearing your web browser’s cache does not cause damage to any info stored such as bookmarks or your homepage.
+Clearing your web browser’s cache does not cause damage to any information that is stored such as bookmarks or your homepage.
 Instead, it makes the browser think that you have not visited a webpage before.
 So the next time you log onto a website after deleting your cache, the browser will show the most recent version of the webpage since it won’t have any previous versions stored.
 Think of it as "spring cleaning" for your browser.

 1. Launch your Internet Explorer browser.
 Click on the gear icon at the top of the screen.
 Then click Internet Options.